linaro-its/aws2-wrap/README.md

 `aws2-wrap --generate --profile $AWS_PROFILE --credentialsfile $AWS_SHARED_CREDENTIALS_FILE --configfile $AWS_CONFIG_FILE --outprofile $DESTINATION_PROFILE`

-Optionally, you can specify `--generatestdout` instead of providing `--credentialsfile`, `--configfile` and `--outprofile`, and the generated credentials will then be output to the console.
+Optionally, you can specify `--generatestdout` instead of `--generate`. `--outprofile` is still required in order to name the section but `--credentialsfile` and `--configfile` are ignored.
+With this command option, the generated credentials will then be output to the console.

 ## Export the AWS SSO credentials